Oven rack placement for the best results video

 This video from Sears PartsDirect shows which oven racks to use when baking to get the best results.
 Where you place food in the oven can affect how well cookies and cakes bake or how toasty brown your pizza crusts come out.
 We’ll show you where to place pies, large cuts of meat and toast.
 Follow these tips and you’ll be a baking hero.

-Check out our wall oven repair page and our range repair page for troubleshooting tips, repair guides and video.
-When you need a part for a repair, check out our oven repair parts and range repair parts pages.
+For more tips on using your oven, check out these 4 things you're doing wrong with your oven.
+If you need help with a repair, our wall oven repair page and range repair page has troubleshooting tips, repair guides and video.
+And if you need a part for a repair, check out our oven repair parts and range repair parts pages.

 When to use a lower rack